-Entrance Counseling is required for first time borrowers of a Federal Stafford or Unsubsidized student loans.
-Students are required to complete a one-time entrance counseling session to learn about their rights and responsibilities as a borrower.
-The Entrance Interview Requirement needs to be satisfied on-line.
+Entrance Counseling is required for first time borrowers and for students who have transferred to Morrisville from another college.
+Students complete entrance counseling to learn about their rights and responsibilities as a borrower.
+Entrance Counseling can be completed online at www.studentaid.gov

 Exit Counseling is required when you graduate, leave school, or drop below half-time enrollment and have borrowed federal student loans from SUNY Morrisville.
 Exit counseling provides important information you need to prepare to repay your federal student loan(s) and must be completed even if you are transferring to a new institution.

 Exit Counseling will explain your rights and responsibilities as a federal loan borrower.
 It also provides information and terms to help you make the right choices about repayment.
 During the counseling you will review your total federal student loan debt.
 As you complete the Exit Counseling, pay special attention to:

 - Loan deferment

 - Payment options (standard repayment, extended repayment, graduated repayment, and income contingent repayment)

 Nursing Exit Counseling: Nursing Loan Borrowers will receive an Exit Counseling packet in the mail prior to graduating, leaving SUNY Morrisville or dropping below half-time.

 There are several repayment plans available for Federal Direct Loans, providing the flexibility you need.
 Here are some things you should know as you prepare for repayment:

 - You’ll be asked to choose a plan.
 If you don’t choose one, you will be placed on the Standard Repayment Plan, which will have your loans paid off in 10 years.

 - You can switch to a different plan at any time to suit your needs and goals.